King of Eswatini

-King of Eswatini, officially iNgwenyama (lit.
-'Lion', pl. tiNgewnyama, also Ingwenyama or Inkosi), is the title of the male monarch and head of state of Eswatini.
-The King (iNgwenyama) reigns together with the Queen Mother (Indlovukazi), a spiritual leadership position held by the iNgwenyama's mother or another female royal of high status.
+The King of Eswatini, officially Ngwenyama (lit.
+'Lion' or 'He-Crocodile', pl. tiNgwenyama, also iNgwenyama or Inkosi), is the title of the male monarch and head of state of Eswatini.
+The King (Ngwenyama) reigns together with the Queen Mother (Indlovukazi), a spiritual leadership position held by the Ngwenyama's mother or another female royal of high status.

 The current king is Mswati III, who has reigned since 1986.
 The annual budget allocated to the King and the royal household amounts to $61 million.
+The King is also the Commander-in-Chief of the army.

 Etymology

-Ingwenyama means "Lion" in Swazi but in an honorific sense (akin to Arabic equivalent word, sayyid), as opposed to libhubesi, used to refer to lions in the literal sense.
-The title is sometimes written Ingwenyama, iNgwenyama, or ingweinyama, with the prefix i- (plural ti-, tiNgweniyama), meaning "the king".
+Ngwenyama means "Lion" in Swazi (which in turn comes from the word Ngwenya meaning "Crocodile", thus means "He-Crocodile") but in an honorific sense (akin to Arabic equivalent word, sayyid), as opposed to libhubesi, used to refer to lions in the literal sense.
+The title is sometimes written iNgwenyama, Ingwenyama, or ingweinyama, with the prefix i- (plural ti-, tiNgweniyama), meaning "the king".
+Ngwenyama is also a surname in Nguni languages.

 Powers

 Executive

-In Eswatini, executive authority is vested in the King, who serves as the Head of State.
+In Eswatini, executive authority is vested in the King, who serves as the head of state.
 The King may exercise this authority personally or delegate it to the Cabinet or an individual Minister.
-As Head of State, the King has powers that include assenting to legislation, convening and dissolving Parliament, receiving diplomatic representatives, granting pardons or commuting sentences, declaring a state of emergency, bestowing honours, establishing commissions or vusela, and calling for a national referendum.
+As head of state, the King has powers that include assenting to legislation, convening and dissolving Parliament, receiving diplomatic representatives, granting pardons or commuting sentences, declaring a state of emergency, bestowing honours, establishing commissions or vusela, and calling for a national referendum.

 Economic

-The iNgweinyama owns all minerals in Eswatini except for those owned by private corporations.
-The other aspects of mining are also controlled by the iNgwenyama.
+The Ngwenyama owns all minerals in Eswatini except for those owned by private corporations.
+The other aspects of mining are also controlled by the Ngwenyama.

 Administrative

-The iNgwenyama can appoint 20 (out of a maximum of 31) senators in the Senate of Eswatini and 10 (out of a maximum of 76) members of the House of Assembly of Eswatini.
-The iNgwenyama is also the head of the judicial system and the Chairman of the Swazi National Council.
-Local officials that are responsible for the governance of Eswatini are either appointed by the iNgwenyama, or their superiors are.
+The Ngwenyama can appoint 20 (out of a maximum of 31) senators in the Senate of Eswatini and 10 (out of a maximum of 76) members of the House of Assembly of Eswatini.
+The Ngwenyama is also the head of the judicial system and the Chairman of the Swazi National Council.
+Local officials that are responsible for the governance of Eswatini are either appointed by the Ngwenyama, or their superiors are.

 Cultural

-Other powers of the iNgwenyama include allocating land, initiating national gatherings, disbursing wealth, organizing social events, and taking part in rituals.
-The iNgwenyama has royal praise singers called griots.
+Other powers of the Ngwenyama include allocating land, initiating national gatherings, disbursing wealth, organizing social events, and taking part in rituals.
+The Ngwenyama has royal praise singers called griots.
 The griots appear at public events and sing about the virtues of the Ngwenyama.
 Any offence against the Ngwenyama or Ndlovukati or their property is considered a heinous crime.
 It is illegal to wear the ruler's clothes, use their medicines, or be within a certain distance of them.
 Adultery with the Ndlovukati is treason, and the Ngwenyama can exile any citizen for any reason.